ArikSquad/ArikSquad/README.md

 A NextJS, TypeScript, TailwindCSS v4 project.
 You can check it out [here](https://www.mikart.eu)
 ### Other miscanellaous projects

-I have contributed and made different types of smaller projects like games in c++, and plugins for my Minecraft server.
+I have contributed and made different types of smaller projects like games in C++.

-> [!NOTE]\
-> Some projects, like Dart, Java and TypeScript are not open-sourced currently.
-This is because I don't feel they're completely done, even though they're used in a production setting.